TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _AWS Lambda:_ Executes functions in response to WebSocket events, managing chat-related logic.

 _DynamoDB_: Stores and retrieves chat messages, ensuring scalability and low-latency access.

+### Contributing 🤝
+Contributions are welcome!
+Feel free to submit issues, feature requests, or pull requests.

+#### Acknowledgments
+Special thanks to [AWS](https://aws.amazon.com/) for providing an excellent tutorial that served as the foundation for this project.
+The original tutorial, [https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html], was instrumental in guiding the implementation of the base architecture.